OptimiDEV/P2RPG/docs/API.md

 # P2RPG Modding API

 Welcome to the P2RPG Modding API!
-This document explains how to create mods for the game, what you can do, and how to use the modding API.
+This document explains how to create mods for the game, what you can do, how to allow Player2 to interact with it, and how to use the modding API.

 ---